awickham10/options-visualizer/README.md

 - This is normal if streaming isn't enabled on your Alpaca account
 - The app will continue to work with REST API data
 - Historical data will still be displayed

+**TypeScript errors:**
+- Run `npm run typecheck` to see all type errors
+- Most errors are caught at development time by your IDE
+- See [TS_MIGRATION.md](./TS_MIGRATION.md) for type patterns and examples

 ## Future Enhancements